 Jordan was a dream destination for me.
 Playing Indiana Jones in Petra, wandering through the ruins of Jerash, trying knafeh for the first time in Amman, and exploring Wadi Rum.
 I loved Jordan.
 Not only did it have some amazing sites to see and visit but I found the people warm and welcoming as well.
 However, as a young, female traveller from Canada, I did stress a little bit about packing and what to wear.
 After all, Jordan is a Muslim country which means it is a bit more traditional and conservative compared to European and North America.
 Thankfully, I could rely a bit on my previous experience in Egypt to help me figure out what to pack and I’m happy to say that I chose wisely and felt comfortable in what I chose to wear as a female visitor.
 So, for any other women wondering: here are my packing tips and recommendations on what to wear in Jordan.

 Hiding Skin vs Hiding Curves

 When travelling through Jordan, one of the things you will quickly notice is that it is more important to cover skin than hide your curves.
 I didn’t see many local Jordanian women as I didn’t spend a lot of time in the cities, but I few that I did see wore skinny jeans or even leggings paired with dresses or long tunic-style tops.
-Showing off their curves didn’t seem to matter, as long as the important bits (chest, shoulders, stomach, legs) were covered.
-Cleavage especially is a big no-no.
+Showing off their curves didn’t seem to matter, as long as the important bits (chest, stomach, thighs) were covered.
+Cleavage especially seemed to be a big no-no.

-All local women I saw wore long sleeves, however, the majority of tourists walked around in t-shirts and that wasn’t a problem.
+All local women I saw wore long sleeves, however, the majority of tourists walked around in short sleeve t-shirts and that wasn’t a problem.
 Longer sleeves would be required if you were visiting mosques or important religious sites, however for exploring ruins or the desert, short sleeves are fine.

 Do you Need to Cover Your Hair?